Post Approval Governance

 - Revised study documents as listed on the HREC approval letter

-- For contract revisions, a copy of the updated contract signed by the PI ans Sponsor.
+- For contract revisions, a copy of the updated contract signed by the PI and Sponsor.

 Progress and Final Reports are to be submitted to the Lead HREC.
-The report and the HREC acknowledgement letter must then be sent to SESLHD-RSO@health.nsw.gov.au.
+The report and the HREC acknowledgement letter must then be submitted to Governance via REGIS.

 Commercially sponsored clinical trials require insurance to be renewed annually.
-New certificates of currency need to be sent to SESLHD-RSO@health.nsw.gov.au.
+New certificates of currency need to be submitted via REGIS.

 The NSW Office for Health and Medical Research requires NSW Health sites to collect metrics relating to participant recruitment to commercially sponsored clinical trials.

-- Date of first participant recruited, if not within 40 calendar days please provide a brief reason
+- The date the first participant was recruited, if not within 40 calendar days please provide a brief reason

-- If study has not yet recruited, please provide a brief reason for not reaching this enrolment target.
+- If the study has not yet recruited, please provide a brief reason for not reaching the enrolment target.

-Significant Safety Issues and SUSAR/USADE/URSAE: safety reports must be submitted in accordance with safety report guidelines.
+Significant Safety Issues and SUSAR/USADE/URSAE safety reports must be submitted in accordance with safety report guidelines via REGIS.

 The NSW OHMR has endorsed the NHMRC Safety Reporting Guidance and has published 'Safety Monitoring and Reporting for Clinical Trials Conducted in NSW Public Health Organisations'.